juliagarciauni/Spatial-Representation-in-LLMs-Replication-and-Extension/README.md

 Following the methodology of the original study, we extracted the activations from the last token of each entity to evaluate the models' spatial representations.
 The results confirm the original thesis: both Llama-3 and Mistral develop genuine internal maps, achieving an $R^2 \approx 0.8$ coefficient in their middle layers and showing nearly identical behavior.

-However, we observed that the precision of the linear probe drops considerably in the final layers.
-This decline likely occurs because the models shift their focus entirely toward predicting the next word, shifting focus away from maintaining the internal spatial map.
+This decline likely occurs because the final layers heavily prioritize next-token prediction, shifting away from maintaining a neatly organized internal spatial map.
+To output the correct word, the model compresses the feature space, collapsing the entire representation space into a narrow cone, a phenomenon known as anisotropy (Ethayarajh, "How Contextual are Contextualized Word Representations?", 2019).
+As the vectors lose their uniform spatial distribution, the embedded geographic features become linearly inseparable, causing the linear probe's performance to drop.

 ### 2. The Linearity Hypothesis
 <img width="1153" height="693" alt="Captura de pantalla 2026-03-29 145157" src="https://github.com/user-attachments/assets/5314f4c9-fd7b-4653-8dbc-5af80ecf0962" />